Take the Orange Pill Exegesis

 The archetypes and the collective unconscious are a super-potent reality generating force shaping human personalities and culture.
 Jung in his book, Flying Saucers a Modern Myth of Things seen in the Sky wondered if the UFOs might not be “physical exteriorizations of the collective unconscious” (see the ufology chapter in my book).

-In the classic 1956 science fiction film, Forbidden Planet, an advanced alien species called the Krell were destroyed by a technology they created to enhance their minds.
+In the classic 1956 science fiction film Forbidden Planet, an advanced alien species called the Krell were destroyed by a technology they created to enhance their minds.
 The device also amplified their unconscious minds and unleashed monsters from the Id.
-If you substitute the collective unconscious for the Krell hardware you can easily explain the 2016 election and ensuing Trumpocalypse.
-You don’t need Krell technology, Archons or simulated realities to explain eruptions of weirdness into the phenomenal world, but that does not discount them either.
+If you substitute the collective unconscious for the Krell hardware, you can easily explain the 2016 election and the ensuing Trumpocalypse.
+You don’t need Krell technology, Archons, or simulated realities to explain eruptions of weirdness into the phenomenal world, but that does not discount them either.

 The collective unconscious is a matrix, and its ability to manifest itself in the human domain is massively evidenced and empirically proven.
-While other exotic forces, entities and levels of reality are likely also in play, we should begin by recognizing the highly permeable membrane between psyche and the realm of outer phenomena.
-Everything economic, war, manmade environmental destruction and Trumpocalypse are products of psyche.
+While other exotic forces, entities, and levels of reality are likely also in play, we should begin by recognizing the highly permeable membrane between the psyche and the realm of outer phenomena.
+Everything economic, war, manmade environmental destruction, and Trumpocalypse are products of the psyche.

 As Jung put it,